 The Sustainable Development Goals (SDGs), adopted in 2015 by the United Nations General Assembly, set an even broader global perspective for a sustainable, fair, and inclusive future.
-Examples of Goals that relate to the energy transition include:
+The goals that most specifically relate to the energy transition include:

-- Goal 7 Affordable and clean energy: "ensure access to affordable, reliable, sustainable and modern energy for all" - Goal 9 Industry, innovation and infrastructure: "Build resilient infrastructure, promote inclusive and sustainable industrialisation, and foster innovation" - Goal 11 Sustainable cities and communities: "Make cities and human settlements inclusive, safe, resilient, and sustainable" - Goal 12 Responsible consumption and production: "Ensure sustainable consumption and production patterns" - Goal 13 Climate Action: "Take urgent action to combat climate change and its impacts by regulating emissions and promoting developments in renewable energy"
+- Goal 7 Affordable and clean energy: Ensure access to affordable, reliable, sustainable and modern energy for all; - Goal 9 Industry, innovation, and infrastructure: Build resilient infrastructure, promote inclusive and sustainable industrialisation, and foster innovation; - Goal 11 Sustainable cities and communities: Make cities and human settlements inclusive, safe, resilient, and sustainable; - Goal 12 Responsible consumption and production: "Ensure sustainable consumption and production patterns; - Goal 13 Climate Action: Take urgent action to combat climate change and its impacts by regulating emissions and promoting developments in renewable energy.

-&lt;sup>14 https://ec.europa.eu/energy/en/topics/energy-strategy-and-energy-union/2050-long-term-strategy http://habitat3.org/the-new-urban-agenda/
+&lt;sup>22 http://habitat3.org/the-new-urban-agenda/